FluxML/Flux.jl/docs/src/models/recurrence.md

 Equivalent to the `RNN` stateful constructor, `LSTM` and `GRU` are also available.

-Using these tools, we can now build the model is the above diagram with:
+Using these tools, we can now build the model in the above diagram with:

 ```julia
 m = Chain(RNN(2, 5), Dense(5, 1), x -> reshape(x, :))